The federal government is still shut down. Here's what that means across the country

 — Shannon Bond and Cory Turner, NPR

-The Free Application for Federal Student Aid (FAFSA) for 2026 went live as scheduled.
+The Free Application for Federal Student Aid (FAFSA) for 2026 went live as scheduled at the start of October.
 As WPR's Corrinne Hess reports, the U.S. Department of Education says that student financial aid programs will continue, despite the shutdown.

 National Parks are a mixed bag